aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/save/file/_index.md

 `Aspose.OCR.SaveFormat.EPUB` | ePub, a popular e-book file format.
 `Aspose.OCR.SaveFormat.RTF` | RTF, a universal format for exchanging text documents between different word processing programs.

-You can optionally enable [automatic spelling corrections](/ocr/net/automatic-spelling-correction/) for recognition results and provide a [custom dictionary](/ocr/net/dictionaries/).
+You can optionally enable [automatic spelling corrections](/ocr/net/automatic-spelling-correction/) for recognition results, provide a [custom dictionary](/ocr/net/dictionaries/), or specify the font to be embedded into a PDF document.
+The latter is only applicable when saving recognition results into text-only PDF (`Aspose.OCR.SaveFormat.PdfNoImg`).

 {{< tabs tabID="1" tabTotal="2" tabName1="Save to file" tabName2="Write to memory" >}}
 {{< tab tabNum="1" >}}